Petersham, New South Wales: Commercial area

-A small row of shops lines New Canterbury Road and extends down Audley Street towards the railway station.
+A small row of shops and cafes line New Canterbury Road and extends down Audley Street towards the railway station.
 There are some Portuguese businesses here including several Portuguese restaurants, some of which are renowned for selling traditional styled flame-grilled chicken and cod dishes – Petersham is considered the heart of Sydney's Portuguese community.

 Local landmarks include the Petersham Town Hall, the Petersham Reservoir and Petersham Park.
-Petersham is bordered by Parramatta Road to the north.
+Petersham is bordered by Parramatta Road to the north, as well as the training buildings for Transport for NSW railway staff.

 Transport

-Petersham railway station is on the Inner West & Leppington Line of the Sydney Trains network.
+Petersham railway station is on the Leppington & Inner West Line and Liverpool & Inner West Line of the Sydney Trains network.
 Travelling west, all stations services run from the City Circle to Homebush and Parramatta.
 The station includes an ornate iron pedestrian bridge over the train line.
 The old station building was built in 1886 in the Victorian Free Classical style.
 It has been described as "the largest and grandest of the surviving 19th century railway stations in the Sydney area", and is listed on the Register of the National Estate.

 The 428, 444, 445 and 412 buses run through Petersham at different points.
 The 428 runs from Canterbury to Circular Quay, the 444 and 445 run from Campsie to Balmain, and the 412 runs from Campsie to King Street Wharf in the city.